lentychang/software_engineering_practice/0_requirements.md

 - Transfer information can be saved for next time.
 - During transfer, user can select previours saved transfer setting.
 - User can select print result, or show result on monitor after operation.
+- One person can have several account
+- Store information about account owner.
+- Only the person above 18 years old can have an account.
+- if the person have no account, delete him/her after half year.

 ## Chanllenges
 - The system might be used abroad in the country in different time zone.